rvthak/Makefile-Maker/README.md

    --version|     --version      |    Print Version

   (Compilation/Execution toggle will ask the user for the parameters later)

+  ! __Important Note__ !
+To mess with the parameters, some basic programming knowledge is advised.
+This program was developed for pesonal use.

 ## Installation:
 1) Download zip and unzip or git clone